I’ve just played through the endgame in Zelda: The Breath of the Wild and I’ve to say that Iwas disappointed.

 The beasts are in themselves quite interesting.
 Each divine beast is conquered in three parts: first you’ve to use different game gimmicks to defeat them, then you enter them and solve a set of puzzles inside which lets you take control of them, before you finally have to defeat a miniature version of Ganon himself.

 Once you’ve recaptured a divine beast, it takes up position and aim at Castle Hyrule — waiting to strike against Ganon, and waiting for a signal from Link.

 Storming Castle Hyrule

 Eventually, you feel that you’ve done all that you can to prepare Link for the final showdown with Calamity Ganon.
 Every shrine you can find is solved, every mystery unraveled, every enemy (and animal) slain, and every rock turned.
-(You do actually have to pick up and turn every loose rock in the game, but that is a story for another time.)
+(You do have to pick up and turn every loose rock in the game, but that’s a story for another time.)
 It’s time to storm the gates!

 I expected the castle to be as large an area as the other main regions on the map.
 However, only 18 minutes after entering the castle, I’d already defeated Ganon and felt disappointed with the endgame.
 I’d expected so much more of the final stage!

 Shouldn’t Castle Hyrule have been more of a maze?
 I expected the whole thing to be one giant maze!
 Depending on where you enter the castle from, there are some simple puzzles you can choose to traverse.
 Optionally, you can just fly up the castle walls from the outside.